hrsh7th/nvim-cmp/README.md

 # nvim-cmp

-A completion plugin for neovim coded by Lua.
+A completion plugin for neovim coded in Lua.

 Status